mattermost/docs/source/scale/scaling-for-enterprise.rst

 Tests were defined by configuration of the actions executed by each simulated user (and the frequency of these actions) where the coordinator metrics define a health system under load.
 Tests were performed using the Mattermost v8.1 extended support release (ESR).
 Elasticsearch and job servers weren't used.
 All tests wtih more than a single app node had an NGINX proxy running in front of them.

 Full testing methodology, configuration, and setup is available.
-Sign up at `Mattermost Community <https://community.mattermost.com/>`__ and join the `Developers: Performance channel <https://community.mattermost.com/core/channels/developers-performance>`__.
+Visit the `Mattermost Community <https://community.mattermost.com/>`__ and join the `Developers: Performance channel <https://community.mattermost.com/core/channels/developers-performance>`__ for details.

 Mattermost load testing tools
 -----------------------------